Netcracker/KubeMarine/docs/public/Installation.md

 *OS specific*: No

+**Note:** It is recommended that DNS is configured on cluster nodes using DHCP.
+If DHCP provides appropriate DNS configuration for your nodes, you should not configure `resolv.conf` section in KubeMarine.
+Only configure `resolv.conf` using KubeMarine if DHCP approach does not work on your infrastructure for some reason, also see [kubelet `resolvConf` configuration](#kubelet-resolvconf-configuration) to avoid warning like DNSConfigForming.
+If you want to disable KubeMarine existing `resolv.conf` configuration, see `reconfigure` procedure [disable resolv.conf](/docs/public/Maintenance.md#disable-resolvconf-kubemarine-management) section.

 The `services.resolv.conf` section allows you to configure the nameserver addresses to which cluster systems has access.
 By default, this section is empty in the inventory.
 The following parameters are supported:

 |Name|Type|Description|